Vatsinator/vatsinator-legacy/README.md

 - English
 - Polish

-If you want to translate Vatsinator on your own language, contact me on michal@garapich.pl.
+If you want to translate Vatsinator into your own language, contact me on michal@garapich.pl.

 ## Contact